claremacrae/project_dependencies_viz/README.md

 A second section shows how you can achieve a similar effect more easily, if your builds are driven by CMake.

+### Feedback welcome

+I'd love to have feedback on this - feel free to use the Issues system in this repo, or [Twitter](https://twitter.com/ClareMacraeUK).

+Are there any better mechanisms that already exist to show project dependencies in large bodies of C++ code?

+Has anyone already done the work of adding URLs to make the CMake output `--graphviz` output files interactive?

 ## Generating your own interactive dependency images

 ### The 'sample' project